artviks/artviks/README.md

 ---

 My name is Arturs Viksne and I'm a software developer working mostly with PHP, MySQL, Laravel and currently working at Codelex.
+I’m currently learning frontend to become a full-stack developer.
 You can find me on [LinkedIn](https://www.linkedin.com/in/arturs-viksne/).

 ---